Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 A CLEARER NEXT STEP

-Turn the bookkeeper role into an evidence-backed search.
+Turn the bookkeeper role into a search backed by evidence.